Roxxers/roxbot/README.md

 **Other**
 - NSFW commands now have the same system of preventing dupe outputs
+- `warn` and `purge` can now act on users that have left the guild, if their ID is used as the argument.

 ###### Misc.
 Changes
 - `avatar` now outputs a png if the image is static.